Oregon CHL Renewal Guide 2026: How to Renew Your Concealed Carry License

 - Jackson County: $65

-Total cost if renewal on time:
+Total cost if you renew on time:

-- $50-65 renewal fee
+- $50 to $65 renewal fee

-- No training required
+- No training needed

-- Total: $50-65
+- Total: $50 to $65

-Total cost if expired >1 year:
+Total cost if expired more than 1 year:

-- $50-65 renewal fee
+- $50 to $65 renewal fee

 - $50 training certificate

-- Total: $100-115
+- Total: $100 to $115

 What If Your CHL Has Already Expired?